pearswick/telegrab/README.md

 ## 🚀 Usage

-When you first run the tool, Telegram will send a verification code to your Telegram account.
+When you first run the tool, Telegrab will send a verification code to your Telegram account.
 You'll need to enter this code in the terminal to authenticate.
 This is a one-time process for each session.

 ### Single Number Search
 ```bash